 The Sioux Falls Area Chamber of Commerce places a high priority on safeguarding and conserving both the quality and quantity of our area's natural amenities.
 Government, in partnership with business, should share a responsible role in conserving, enhancing and protecting our water quality, air quality and land.
 Landowners and sportsmen should work together to ease conflicts in land access and game management issues, in order to preserve the economic and quality of life benefits from outdoor recreation.
+Given the substantial public and private investments to develop the river greenway, and the potential to develop a first-class amenity in our community, strategies to support a clean-up of the Big Sioux and its tributaries should be identified and implemented.

 The state government in South Dakota should operate in a way that allows for continued balanced budgets without imposing undo tax burdens on state residents and commerce.
 Every effort should be made to distribute limited state resources in a fair and equitable manner.
 State directives to local governments should not rely on unfunded mandates.